Azure/azure-kusto-labs/kafka-integration/distributed-mode/hdinsight-kafka/connectors-crud.md

 <br>
 <hr>

-# 7. If you need to uninstall KafkaConnect pods from the Kubernetes nodes
+# 7. FYI ONLY....should you need to uninstall KafkaConnect pods from the Kubernetes nodes
 Should ou ever need to...
 ```
 kubectl get svc